Skip to Content Skip to Footer

 • Two options: traditional (in-person and online) and fully online programs

-• Six Concentrations: Gender Studies, Advanced Behavioral Health, Health and Wellness, Social Justice, Human Development, Cognitive and Physiological Influences on Behavior
+• Seven Concentrations: Gender Studies, Advanced Behavioral Health, Health and Wellness, Social Justice, Human Development, Cognitive and Physiological Influences on Behavior, and Advanced Studies in Psychology

 • A Minor in Psychology is also offered for students from other majors